wisonye/rust-embedded-with-stm32f4/README.md

 - **Peripheral Access Crate (PAC)**

    This sort of crate is a thin wrapper over the various memory-wrapper registers defined for your particular part-number of micro-controller you are using.
-For example, `tm4c123x` for the **Texas Instruments Tiva-C TM4C123 series**, or `stm32f30x` for the **ST-Micro STM32F30x series**.
+For example, [`stm32f4`](https://crates.io/crates/stm32f4) for the **ST-Micro STM32F40x series**.
 Here, you'll be interacting with the registers directly, following each peripheral's operating instructions given in your micro-controller's Technical Reference Manual.

-- **HAL Crate**
+- **HAL (Hardware Abstraction Layer) Crate**

-    These crates offer a more user-friendly API for your particular processor, often by implementing some common traits defined in embedded-hal.
-For example, this crate might offer a Serial struct, with a constructor that takes an appropriate set of GPIO pins and a baud rate, and offers some sort of write_byte function for sending data.
+    These crates offer a more user-friendly API for your particular processor, often by implementing some common traits defined in [`embedded-hal`](https://crates.io/crates/embedded-hal).
+For example, [`stm32f4xx-hal`](https://crates.io/crates/stm32f4xx-hal) crate might offer a Serial struct, with a constructor that takes an appropriate set of GPIO pins and a baud rate, and offers some sort of write_byte function for sending data.
 See the chapter on Portability for more information on embedded-hal.

 - **Board Crate**

-    These crates go one step further than a HAL Crate by pre-configuring various peripherals and GPIO pins to suit the specific developer kit or board you are using, such as `stm32f3-discovery` for the **STM32F3DISCOVERY** board.
+    These crates go one step further than a HAL Crate by pre-configuring various peripherals and GPIO pins to suit the specific developer kit or board you are using, such as [`stm32f3-discovery`](https://crates.io/crates/stm32f3-discovery) for the **STM32F3DISCOVERY** board.

 Let's try that one-by-one:

 ### <a name="the-basic-example">3.1 The basic example</a>

-- Make sure your `Cargo.toml` has the below settings:
+- Make sure your `Cargo.toml` has the settings below:

     ```rust
     [dependencies]
     cortex-m = "0.6.0"
     cortex-m-rt = "0.6.10"
     cortex-m-semihosting = "0.3.3"
+    # panic-halt = "0.2.0"

     # For debugging purpose, enable `exit` feature
     panic-semihosting = { version = "0.5.3", features = ['exit'] }

-    panic-halt = "0.2.0"
     ```

-- Create `demo/examples/basic.rs` with the following code:
+- Make sure your `.cargo/config` has the settings below:

     ```rust
+    [target.thumbv7em-none-eabi]
+    # Settings below will make `cargo run` execute programs on QEMU
+    # Normal version
+    runner = "qemu-system-gnuarmeclipse -cpu cortex-m4 -mcu STM32F407VG -machine STM32F4-Discovery -nographic -semihosting-config enable=on,target=native -kernel"
+    ```

+- Create [`demo/examples/basic.rs`](demo/examples/basic.rs) with the following code:

+    ```rust
     #![allow(warnings)]

-    // This attribute means the program won't use `std` crate` which assumes
+    // This attribute means the program won't use `std` crate which assumes
     // an underlying OS.
 The program will use `core` crate, a subset of `std`
     // that can run on bare metal systems.
     #![no_std]
     // This attribute means the program won't use the standard `main` interface.
     #![no_main]

-    use cortex_m::peripheral::{Peripherals};
+    use cortex_m::peripheral::Peripherals;
     use cortex_m_rt::entry;

     // `cortex_m_semihosting` gives us the ability to print the debug info